Share this recipe!

 How do I butterfly shrimp for the Shrimp Parmesan?

 Take a look at the quick video below, in which Chef Emeril explains how to easily clean and butterfly shrimp!
+This step is optional for the recipe, but makes for a pretty presentation!

 This recipe is super flavorful, and employs jarred marinara (slightly doctored up) to make things a bit easier.
 The whole thing comes together in just under an hour.
 Just serve it up with your favorite pasta, some crusty bread and a great salad and you’re in business.
 These shrimp would also be great as a grinder with a bit of melty provolone cheese!